agilestacks/stack-apps/apps/python-flask/README.md

 ### Dockerfile

 The Dockerfile is based on Python 3.7 and exposes two ports:
-* `80` for a flask applicaiton (standart HTTP port)
+* `80` for a flask application (standart HTTP port)
 * `3000` for ptvsd for remote debug.

 Note about *PRODUCTION* use: It is recommended to disable remote debugging for production environments.
 To disable the debugger, you need to make changes in the following two files: `src/app.py` and `Dockerfile`.
 For production deployments, it is also recommended to define [gunicorn](https://gunicorn.org) (or any other WSGI server of your choice) as entrypoint instead of python + flask.

 ```dockerfile
 # CMD ["python3", "-m", "flask", "run", "--no-debugger", "--no-reload"]
 ENTRYPOINT ["gunicorn", "-b", "0.0.0.0:80", "app"]
 ```
 ## Deploy to Kubernetes

 1. You will deploy the application to Kubernetes with Skaffold.
 To run a number of predefined tasks in VS Code, press `CMD + Shift + P` and select `Run Task`.
 Here you should be able to see a number of predefined tasks.
 You can customize tasks in `.vscode/tasks.json`

 <img src="docs/media/vscode-7.png" alt="Active Namespace" width="483" />